cvmfs/doc-cvmfs/cpt-ducc.rst

 **input**: list of docker images to convert

-The current whish list format reauires all the images to be stored in the same CernVM-FS repository and have the same thin output image format.
+The current wish list format requires all the images to be stored in the same CernVM-FS repository and have the same thin output image format.

 DUCC Commands